DD2480-gr25/jabref/dd2480/README.md

 ### RisImporter::importDatabase
 By applying the refactoring plan, we have managed to reduce CCN from 110 down to 71 which constitutes a 35% reduction

+### BibEntry::getSourceField
+By applying the refactoring plan, we have managed to reduce CCn from 63 to 38, which is a reduction by 39%